This chapter contains overview descriptions of all of the features that are new to Oracle Database 12.2.

 LISTAGG aggregates the values of a column by concatenating them into a single string.
-New functionality has been added for managing situations where the length of the concatenated string is too long.
+New functionality is added for managing situations where the length of the concatenated string is too long.

 Developers can now control the process for managing overflowing LISTAGG aggregates.
 This increases the productivity and flexibility of this aggregation function.

 This release extends the area of approximate query processing by adding approximate percentile aggregation.
 With this feature, the processing of large volumes of data is significantly faster than the exact aggregation.
 This is especially true for data sets that have a large number of distinct values with a negligible deviation from the exact result.

 Approximate query aggregation is a common requirement in today's data analysis.
 It optimizes the processing time and resource consumption by orders of magnitude while providing almost exact results.
 Approximate query aggregation can be used to speed up existing processing.

 Materialized Views: Real-Time Materialized Views